Doña Soledad Avenue: Traffic concerns

 Starting in the early 2000s, there has been a continued traffic buildup along Doña Soledad Avenue.
 This can be attributed to the increasing number of homeowners and tenants within the Better Living subdivision and adjacent properties that use the avenue.

 Conversely, a high volume of pass-thru vehicular traffic has been observed.
 Most of these are private and delivery vehicles that use the avenue as a shortcut to and from Ninoy Aquino International Airport.

 Huge traffic jams have been an issue for years.
 Shortcuts, including the airport shortcut and a free way to Sucat Road, cause additional traffic.
 Many people often use France Street as a shortcut route to Sucat without paying any toll or going through the tremendous service road.

-Four new property developments, located in close proximity to the avenue and once completed, can also add to the volume of traffic which clogs the avenue.
+Four new property developments, located near the avenue and once completed, can also add to the volume of traffic which clogs the avenue.
 These are Azure Urban Resort Residences, Amaia Steps Bicutan, Amaranthe Land Development, and SMDC Spring Residences.